-How do you migrate 170 consumer health brands, covering 1,500 market websites in many languages, in a year, to a single CMS platform and give publishing control to marketers to tailor the content in each and every instance?
-How do you achieve this without an army of Drupal devs and themers?
+In just one year, can you migrate 170 consumer health brands covering 1,500 websites in multiple languages to a single CMS platform?
+Can marketers tailor the content in each and every instance?
+Can it be done without an army of Drupal devs and themers?

 The publishing control question, though, still needed an answer.
-This called for a component-driven design system that could power multiple brand identities and yet still keep best practice in markup, accessibility, user experience, SEO optimisation and content design all in one place: in other words, a Master Design System that the consumer health division could use to build site-after-site, brand-after-brand.
+To tackle it, we needed a component-driven design system that could power multiple brand identities yet still keep best practice in markup, accessibility, user experience, SEO optimisation, and content design all in one place — in short, a master design system that the consumer health division could use to build site after site, brand after brand.

-Acquia Site Studio is Acquia’s design system enabler and recent addition to the Acquia Customer Experience stack.
-Site Studio plugs into Drupal and activates component-based pattern design, with an easy to use drag-and-drop editing experience.
-This let’s design experts build the platform, and then hand-off to content experts (with no specific technical expertise) to assemble and populate the pages.
+We turned to Acquia Site Studio, the company's design system enabler and a key contributor to the Acquia Customer Experience stack.
+Site Studio plugs into Drupal and activates component-based pattern design with an easy to use drag-and-drop editing experience.
+This capability lets design experts build the platform and then hand it to content experts (with no specific technical expertise) to assemble and populate the pages.

-As a web design agency focusing on design system approaches, this gives us at Coherence the ability to provide enterprise level solutions to our customers.
-We’ve worked with Site Studio, and its predecessors, for 4 years now, and it underpins everything that we do: delivering multi-market, multi-language and multi-brand design customer-facing web platforms.
-We use Site Studio to build design-pattern-driven web platforms, and then train our clients, their brand agencies, their assembly/content agencies to get the most from it.
+As a web design agency focusing on design system approaches, this gives us the ability to provide enterprise-level solutions to our customers.
+We’ve worked with Site Studio and its predecessors for 4 years, and it underpins our work: delivering multi-market, multi-language, and multi-brand design customer-facing web platforms.
+We use Site Studio to build design-pattern-driven web platforms and then train our clients, their brand agencies, and their assembly/content agencies to get the most from it.

-Critically for the delivery programme, it broadens the development skillset from engineers and Drupal themers to digital designers and developers with core HTML skills but less Drupal theming understanding.
-The engineers can focus their skills where they are needed most: on robust Acquia Site Factory (ASF) architectures, and value-add bespoke coding, rather than extensive theming, which still delivers limited flexibility.
+Critically for the delivery program, it broadens the development skillset from engineers and Drupal themers to digital designers and developers with core HTML skills but less Drupal theming understanding.
+Engineers can focus their skills where they're needed most — on robust Acquia Site Factory (ASF) architectures and value-add, bespoke coding rather than extensive theming that still delivers limited flexibility.

 Building the Design Solution

-Firstly, while the design guide carried strong best practice principles, it is a guide and not a rule set.
-To build a single technical platform and then propagate it to many brands, a rule-set is needed.
+- First, while the design guide carried strong best practice principles, it's a guide and not a rule set.
+To build a single technical platform and then propagate it to many brands, you need a rule-set.
 Otherwise, each ASF instance becomes its own standalone platform powering the unique features of a single brand.
-This fragmentation drives cost, technical debt, design debt, and lack of agility for improvement.
+This fragmentation drives cost, technical debt, design debt, and makes improvement less agile.

-Secondly, with each design interpreting the designs differently, we have varying user experiences, and a lack of consistency across brands driven by slight variations in execution and constant re-invention of the wheel.
-Either way, all the benefits of scale, flexibility, speed to market and consistency offered by ASF and Site Studio are not realised.
+- Second, with each design interpreting the designs differently, user experiences vary and inconsistency across brands occurs due to slight variations in execution and constant reinvention.
+As a result, all the benefits of scale, flexibility, speed to market, and consistency that ASF and Site Studio offers aren't realized.

 Building Design Systems as a Service with Acquia Professional Services

-We worked with Professional Services to create an unbranded design system, or Master Design System (MDS) that could be propagated through Site Factory to create each Brand Master, and their Market Instances.
-We’re in the process of rolling this out now across their lead brand, with a roster of Assembly Agencies in training to build out the brand and market sites based on the Master we are providing.
+We worked with Professional Services to create an unbranded design system or master design system (MDS) that could be propagated through Site Factory to create each Brand Master and their market instances.
+We’re in the process of rolling this out now across their lead brand, with a roster of assembly agencies training to build out the brand and market sites based on the master we'll provide.